Inslee and Culp present different visions for Washington’s future in gubernatorial debate

 Culp tried to use the difference to his advantage, accusing Inslee of having been in government too long and saying he would act as governor in a “servant role.”

 On the state budget, which faces a shortfall in the billions of dollars, Culp has said that taxes should not go up.
-Pressed should cut, he only said he would look at each program but would begin with cutting “anything that has the word study in it.”
+Pressed on what should be cut, he only said he would look at each program but would begin with cutting “anything that has the word study in it.”

 Inslee said he couldn’t yet say whether he would propose tax increases to fill the budget hole.